 Yvonne L. Murphy - Mrs. Murphy was elected to the Board of InterGroup in February 2014 and to the Board of Portsmouth, a subsidiary of the Company, in February 2019.
+She resigned from the Board of Portsmouth in December 2019.
 She was a member of Governor Kenny C. Guinn's executive staff in Nevada, and was employed for years by the prestigious Jones Vargas law firm in Reno, Nevada.
 She served in nine legislative sessions during the most challenging years in Nevada's history.
 Prior to starting her own lobbying firm, Ms. Murphy worked for RR Partners in its corporate office in Las Vegas, Nevada and in the Government Affairs Division in Reno.
 She has a Doctorate and a Master's in Business Administration from the California Pacific University.
 Mrs. Murphy's impressive experience in corporate management, legal research and legislative lobbying led to the Board's conclusion that she should serve as a director of the Company.